We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 How to Choose the Best Bow Rest

-Like choosing a sight, picking the right rest is all about looking at where, how, and what you hunt.
+Like choosing a sight or any other attachments, picking the right rest is all about looking at where, how, and what you hunt.
 I have many friends in the Midwest and East who use a Whisker Biscuit or similar fixed-position capture rest for hunting.
 In today’s technology-rich world, many label these rests obsolete for any bow setup, but that’s not the case.
 A fixed-position capture rest that doesn’t drop away at the shot is easy to set up and tune.
 And it will provide excellent accuracy to about 50 yards.
 With no moving parts and a design that holds arrows at the ready, rest malfunction, even when hunting in frigid temps, is almost impossible.
 These rests have withstood the tests of time and are a favorite of those that want simplicity and durability.

 Those looking to discover just how accurate they can be and like sending carbon at extended distances, will want a drop-away rest.
 These rests come in cable-driven and limb-driven models.
 Cable-driven rests have a timing cord that attaches to or through the downward moving cable that raises the rest’s arm during the draw.
 Limb-activated models have a timing cord that is much longer and connects to the top or bottom limb to raise the launcher arm when the bow is drawn.
 I’ve used both.
 I like the shorter timing cord and placing that cord between the strands of my down cable best.
 However, limb-activated rests are super easy to set up.
 And if something goes wrong in the field, they’re easier to get back up and running.